jwho85/chat-app/README.md

 # chat-app

-The objective of this project is to build a chat app for mobile devices using React Native.
+The objective of this project was to build a chat app for mobile devices using React Native.
 The app will provide users with a chat interface and options to share images and their location.

 ## Directions for creating this app